wblabio/wgact/src/readme.txt

 * Tweak: Refactored view_item_list event entirely to be unaffected by caching mechanisms
 * Tweak: Added a new view_item_list trigger with some interesting options
 * Fix: Fixed front-end triggers for Google and Facebook to only fire if the pixels are enabled
+* Fix: Fixed an array check if an old WP Rocket version was installed and threw a notice about a missing array index
+* Fix: Output correct price if WPML Multilingual with Multi-currency is running

 = 1.8.28 =